 It's an evincible concept, but the greatest achievement of this live-action television adaption of a Japanese manga is just how stupidly entertaining it is.
 With Alice In Borderland Season 1 concluding with the kind of megalithic cliffhanger that's left our mouths watering for whatever mayhem comes next, the only words on our lips now are how long do we have to wait for Season 2?

 For the unfamiliar, Alice In Borderland is Netflix's big-budget adaption of the Hara Aso manga series of the same name, and it's just about every great dystopian concept rolled into one.
 Imagine a metropolitan Battle Royale where contestants are forced to partake in Saw-like "games" full of Jumanji-esque surprises.
 Sounds like a win-win, right?
-Well, it is for the viewer, but certainly not for the hapless participants whose brutal elimination will come via a laser cannon in the sky if they should fail.
+Well, it is for the viewer, but certainly not for the unfortunate participants whose brutal elimination will come via a laser cannon in the sky if they should fail.

 Warning!
 Spoilers for Alice In Borderland Season 1 ahead.